SleipnirGroup/Choreo/docs/robot-config.md

 - **Wheelbase and Trackwidth** [m]: The largest distances between the robot's wheel centers
 - **Length and Width** [m]: The overall size of the robot's _bumper_.

+!!! tip
+    Saving a copy of the robotConfig somewhere safe, like the root of a robot project, is highly recommended.
+This is so you can correlate that robot project to your robot's specifications, and thus your paths.

 ### Measuring Moment of Inertia (MoI)

 The robot's rotational inertia has a significant impact on how quickly it can follow complex paths.
 For the best results, it is recommended to get as accurate an estimate of this parameter as possible.
 This can be accomplished via: